 To participate fully in education, training and employment, key issues need to be addressed in relation to misunderstandings, bullying and inflexible approaches by schools and tertiary institutions, as well as increased understanding and making suitable accommodations in the work place.

-To be supported and to prevent and address issues early, barriers need to be addressed in relation to school and workplace lack of awareness of students, teachers, work colleagues and employers and even better, skills need to be developed for effective communication and management styles for individuals with Aspergers.
+To be supported and to prevent and address issues early, barriers need to be addressed in relation to school and workplace lack of awareness on the part of students, teachers, work colleagues and employers and even better, skills need to be developed by people in these groups for effective communication with young people with Aspergers and for effective management styles when working in supervision roles with young people with Aspergers.

-To feel a sense of belonging, acceptance, value, safety and connection with their families, culture, local communities and civic society, we need to be address the lack of awareness, support and skills for to ensure effective communication for individuals affected by Aspergers and for all community members.
+To feel a sense of belonging, acceptance, value, safety and connection with their families, culture, local communities and civic society, we need to address the lack of awareness, support and skills to ensure effective communication for individuals affected by Aspergers as well as for all community members.

-To be given a fair go, no matter their capacbilities and health status, young people with Aspergers need respect, understanding and calm, clear communication with others with whom they interact.
+To be given a fair go young people with Aspergers need respect, understanding and calm, clear communication with others with whom they interact.
+To be given a fair go young people with Aspergers also need access to skills development programs and support groups which provide specific information and peer friendships with other young people with Aspergers, which reduce their social isolation, and have been proven to improve their contribution to society and prevent mental health problems.

 WHAT’S IMPORTANT TO YOUNG PEOPLE?